zzikkzzakk/zzikkzzakk/README.md

 ## Recent Projects
 ### 🔋 Renewable Energy Sector: Geospatial Analysis and Machine Learning
-Technologies: Python, Pandas, GIS, Scikit Learn, AWS
+Technologies: Python, (Geo)Pandas, GIS, ML algorithms and optimization (Scikit Learn), AWS

 Description: Developed machine learning models to identify optimal locations for new charging stations based on geospatial and socio-economic features.
 Also worked on identifying optimal areas for local energy communities in Spain and Germany.